 Washington had six sisters and nine brothers.
 Following is a list of the more notable siblings:

-Walter (born September 23, 1725 and died April 7, 1786) was educated at Oxford and was a Calvinest rector in Ireland.
-He became his Aunt Selina, Countess of Huntingdon’s chaplain and married Henrietta Maria Phillips of Dublin on August 27, 1766.
+Walter (born September 23, 1725, and died April 7, 1786) was educated at Oxford and was a Calvinist rector in Ireland.
+He became the Countess of Huntingdon’s chaplain (his Aunt Selina and a noted Methodist supporter) and married Henrietta Maria Phillips of Dublin on August 27, 1766.

-Thomas (born April 6, 1733 and died April 7, 1814) entered the navy and was a midshipman on the Renown while his brother Washington was captain.
+Thomas (born April 6, 1733, and died April 7, 1814) entered the navy and was a midshipman on the Renown while his brother Washington was captain.
 He became a rear-admiral on June 1, 1791.
-He first married March 30, 1773 to Mary Elsegood of Norwich, and then a second time on November 6, 1809 to Anne Hele of Plymouth.
+He first married on March 30, 1773, Mary Elsegood of Norwich, and then a second time on November 6, 1809, Anne Hele of Plymouth.

-Shakespeare commemorated Sir Hugh Shirley in the words of Prince Hal; “The spirits of valiant Shirley, Stafford, Blunt are in my arms now.”
+Shakespeare commemorated Washington’s ancestor, Sir Hugh Shirley, in the words of Prince Hal; “The spirits of valiant Shirley, Stafford, Blunt are in my arms now.”
 [Henry IV part I, act V, scene IV]

 Washington and his siblings were eighth generation descendants of King Henry VIII.